ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.e3oncan/README.md

 A python based implementation of a pure listening approach (Collect only) using MQTT messaging is also availabe, see [E3onCAN](https://github.com/MyHomeMyData/E3onCAN).

-Note: Support for **Node.js 22** not fully tested yet!

 # Getting started

 **Preconditions:**
-* You have a (USB to) CAN bus adapter connected to external CAN bus of Viessmann E3 device
+* You have a (USB to) CAN bus adapter connected to external or internal CAN bus of Viessmann E3 device
 * Currently only Linux based systems are supported.
 * CAN adapter is up and visible in system, e.g. as "can0" (use ifconfig to check).
-* Refer to open3e project for further details
+* Refer to [open3e project](https://github.com/open3e/open3e/wiki/020-Inbetriebnahme-CAN-Adapter-am-Raspberry) for further details
-* **Make sure, no other UDSonCAN client (e.g. Open3Eclient.py) is running during initial setup!** This could cause communication errors in both applications.
+* **Make sure, no other UDSonCAN client (e.g. open3e) is running during initial setup!** This could cause communication errors in both applications.

 All services provided by this adapter are based on device list of your specific Viessmann E3 setup.
 Therefore you have to follow following steps for first setup:

 **Configuration**
-* When installation of adapter has finished a confuration dialog will show up to configure up to two CAN bus adapters (tab "CAN ADAPTER")
+* When installation of adapter has finished a configuration dialog will show up to configure up to two CAN bus adapters (tab "CAN ADAPTER")
-* Edit name of adapter and check the "Connect to adapter" checkbox at least for the external adapter
+* Edit name of CAN adapter and check the "Connect to adapter" checkbox at least for one CAN adapter
 * When you're done, press "SAVE" button to apply the changes.
 This step is **mandatory**.
 The instance will restart and connect to the CAN adapter.
 * Go to tab "LIST OF UDS DEVICES" and do a scan for devices available on bus by pressing the scan button. **This will take a few seconds.** You may watch the activities in a 2nd browser tab by looking on the logging info of the adapter.
 * You may change the naming of the devices at 2nd column.
 Those names will be used to store all collected data in ioBoker's object tree.
 Again press "SAVE" button when you did your changes.
 * Instance will restart again and after a few seconds you are ready to do a scan for available data points.
 Go to tab "LIST OF DATA POINTS", press button "Start scan ..." and confirm with "OK". **Please be patient** - this may take **up to 5 minutes**.
 You may watch the progress in a 2nd browser tab by looking on the logging info of the adapter.
-This step is not mandatory but strongly recomended.
+This step is not mandatory but strongly recommended.
 If you would like to write to data points you need to do a data point scan first.
 * When data point scan was completed successfully, the data points are available in the object tree for each device.
 You may view the data points in configuration by selecting a device and pressing button "Update list of data points".
 Press filter symbol and type search pattern to filter for name and/or codec.
 This is for your information only.
 Please deactivate filtering before selecting another device to avoid error messages.
-* Last step is to configure schedules for collecting data on tab "ASSIGNMENTS TO EXTERNAL CAN ADAPTER".
+* Last step is to configure schedules for requesting data on tab "ASSIGNMENTS TO UDS CAN ADAPTER".
 * For **energy meters** (if available in your setup) you just can activate or not.
 Please notice the value "Min. update time (s)".
 Updates to single data points are done no faster than the given value (default is 5 seconds).
 By choosing zero every received data will be stored.
 Since energy meters are sending data very fast (more than 20 values per second), it's recommended not to use zero here.
 This would put a high load on the ioBroker system.
 * If you have connected E3 devices via CAN bus, e.g. Vitocal and VX3, you can collect data exchanged between those devices in realtime by listening.
 Press "+" to add a line, check "active" chackbox, select a device and edit "Min. update time (s)".
 It's feasable to use 0s here, however, I recommend to keep to the 5s.
 * Finally, you may add schedules for requesting data via UDSonCAN protocol.
 Again press "+" button and edit the settings.
 You may have several schedules on each device.
 By this you can request some data points more often than others.
 Default value of 0 for "Schedule (s)" means, those data points will be requested just once during startup of the instance.
 You may use data points informations on tab "LIST OF DATA POINTS" for reference (opening on 2nd tab could help).
-* If you have configured a CAN adapter connected to the **internal CAN bus**, a tab "ASSIGNMENTS TO INTERNAL CAN ADAPTER" is visible.
+* If you have configured a CAN adapter connected to the **second CAN bus**, a tab "ASSIGNMENTS TO SECOND CAN ADAPTER" is visible.
 Please configure the devices for colletion there.
-UDSonCAN is not supported on internal CAN bus by E3 devices.
 * That's it.
 Press "SAVE & CLOSE" button and check the data collected in object tree.

 # E380 data and units